cse112-sp20/Cloud-9-Leaderboard/README.md

 7. Merge your branch into your branch's base branch.
    - Depending on what your branch's base branch is, you may or may not need to create a PR to merge your branch into its base branch.
-     - If you want to merge your branch into `master`, you must create a PR to do this.
+     - If you want to merge your branch into `dev` (or `master` in the future when MVP is done, etc), you must create a PR to do this.
    - Make sure that you merge your branch _into_ its base branch:
      - Merge \<your branch> into \<your branch's base branch> <br/> Merge \<your